2014 United States Senate election in Alabama

 The 2014 United States Senate election in Alabama took place on November 4, 2014, to elect a member of the United States Senate for Alabama.

 Incumbent Republican Senator Jeff Sessions, who served in the position since 1997, ran for re-election to a fourth term in office.
 As the Democrats did not field a candidate, he was the only candidate to file before the deadline and was therefore unopposed in the Republican primary election and only faced write-in opposition in the general election.

 Sessions was re-elected with 97.25% of the vote with the remaining votes being write-ins.
+This alongside the concurrent gubernatorial election is the last time Jefferson County voted Republican in a statewide election.

+As of 2024, this is the last time an incumbent senator was reelected unopposed.